iafilius/ElectronicFlySwatter-Upgrade/README.md

 * [Failed] adding a Villard cascade voltage multiplier (extra diode and capacitor)
     * For some unknown reason I did not manage to get a higher voltage. then without.
     * Possible battery not providing enough current, or used wrong components.
+* [Failed] replaced the electonics with the HV-1 high voltage generator and added the high voltage diode and capacitor.
+    * It sparked, but I wasn't impressed by it (while using a single 3.7 Li-ion battery).
+    * My multimeter dit go haywire, even when just connecting one terminal, not able to measure output voltage (possible due to much higher frequency).

 # Simple tests